-10 Reasons Why Social Media Is Important to Your Company
+16 Reasons Why Social Media Is Important to Your Company

 Social media is the perfect place to try pieces of content, ideas, and judge interest and engagement as it is cheap, quick, and easy to deploy within.

-Compared to some other digital marketing channels, social can have a different type of reach.
+Compared to some other digital marketing channels, social media can have a different type of reach.

 Search relies on people looking for what we have to offer when they plug in a specific query.